abuultjens/FABL-8-Open-Isothermal-Platform/README.md

-# Setting up Raspberry pi
+# Setting up the Raspberry pi
 Used SDFormatter version 4.0 to perform a quick format of a 16GB microSD card.
 https://www.sdcard.org/downloads/